 Director and Founder of the Free Chair of Greek, Byzantine and Neohellenic Studies of the Philosophy and Literature Faculty of the Buenos Aires University since 2009.
 Organizer of two Greek culture free related courses each semester.
-Professor of the semiannual courses "I to IV centuries Greek astrological texts: the making of a world view" (UBA 2013), "Glances on Greece: today's Greek in the movie's imaginary" (UBA 2015) and "The hellenistic matrix of Western esotericism" (UBA 2018), "Modern Greek theatre acting workshop" (UBA 2019), "Introduction to modern Greek through its poetry" (UBA 2020) and "Modern Greek translation workshop: Markari's Tale of Ali (UBA 2022).
+Professor of the semiannual courses "I to IV centuries Greek astrological texts: the making of a world view" (UBA 2013), "Glances on Greece: today's Greek in the movie's imaginary" (UBA 2015), "The hellenistic matrix of Western esotericism" (UBA 2018), "Modern Greek theatre acting workshop" (UBA 2019), "Introduction to modern Greek through its poetry" (UBA 2020) and "Modern Greek translation workshop: Markari's Tale of Ali (UBA 2022).

 Professor from September 2006 to July 2007 in the Buenos Aires University (UBA) of the extracurricular course of Modern Greek organized by UBA´s Classical Philology Institute's